 Commission Chairperson

-A staff member wishing to formally contest an administrative decision alleging non-compliance with his or her contract of employment or terms of appointment, including all pertinent regulations and rules pursuant to the SPRFMO Staff Regulations, shall, as a first step, submit to the Chairperson of the Commission in writing a request for a management evaluation of the administrative decision within 60 calendar days from the date on which the staff member received notification of the administrative decision to be contested.
-The request should be setting out why, in the view of the staff member, the administrative decision in question was wrong.
+A staff member wishing to formally contest an administrative decision alleging non-compliance with his or her contract of employment or terms of appointment, including all pertinent regulations and rules pursuant to the SPRFMO Staff Regulations, should as a first step, submit to the Chairperson of the Commission in writing a request for a management evaluation of the administrative decision within 60 calendar days from the date on which the staff member received notification of the administrative decision to be contested.
+The request should set out why, in the view of the staff member, the administrative decision in question was wrong.
 In the interest of a speedy resolution, it is advisable to clearly identify the issues and to focus on how the contested decision constituted a violation of the staff member’s terms of employment.

-The Chairperson’s response, reflecting the outcome of the management evaluation, shall be communicated in writing to the staff member within 45 calendar days of receipt of the request for management evaluation.
+The Chairperson’s response, reflecting the outcome of the management evaluation, should be communicated in writing to the staff member within 45 calendar days of receipt of the request for management evaluation.

 Ethics Advisory Board